Shresthaa-Adhikary/trusted_relationship/project/docs/method2.md

 <br>

-To establish an SSH connection from a Windows client to Linux server to a different user, you'll need to follow these steps:
+To establish an SSH connection from a Windows client to Linux server to a different user with server keys, you'll need to follow these steps:

 **1. Generate SSH Key Pair on Linux Server:**

-* Open a terminal on your Linux server.
+* Log into the remote linux :ssh username@hostname or(IP address).
+*
 * Run the following command to generate the SSH key pair: ssh-keygen -t rsa -b 1024
 * Follow the prompts to save the keys in the default directory (~/.ssh).